gbinal/p-o-d.github.com/glossary.md

 ### Web Service

 A Web service is a software system designed to support interoperable machine-to-machine interaction over a network.
 It has an interface described in a machine-processable format (specifically WSDL).
-Other systems interact with the Web service in a manner prescribed by its description using SOAP messages, typically conveyed using HTTP with an XML serialization in conjunction with other Web-related standards.
-WATERS Web Service include but are not limited to SOAP, HTTP, and GIS Services. —*[source](http://www.epa.gov/waters/doc/glossary.html)*
+Other systems interact with the Web service in a manner prescribed by its description using SOAP messages, typically conveyed using HTTP with an XML serialization in conjunction with other Web-related standards.—*[source](http://www.epa.gov/waters/doc/glossary.html)*

 ### WSDL